grafana/dskit/services/README.md

 Each service starts in the New state.
 In this state, the service is only instantiated, and ready to be started.

-A Service is started by calling its `StartAsync` method.
-This will make the service transition to the `Starting` state, and eventually to the `Running` state, if starting is successful.
+Start a service by calling its `StartAsync` method.
+This makes the service transition to the `Starting` state, and eventually to the `Running` state, if starting is successful.
-Starting is done asynchronously, so that a client can do other work while the service is starting, for example starting more services.
+Starting is done asynchronously, so that a client can do other work while the service is starting, for example, starting more services.

 A Service spends most of its time in the `Running` state, in which it provides it services to the clients.
 What exactly it does depends on the service itself.
 Typical examples include responding to HTTP requests, running periodic background tasks, etc.